sheldonhull/sheldonhull.hugo/content/blog/2020-07-14-building-a-custom-terraform-bundle-for-terraform-cloud.md

 ## Terraform Cloud

 For Terraform Cloud, bundling is not allowed.

 Instead, the "legacy" way of running this is to include the plugin directly in the directory that Terraform will be invoked on with `terraform.d/plugins/linux_amd64` as the path containing the provider.
 See discussion: [Using Community Providers With Terraform Cloud](https://discuss.hashicorp.com/t/using-community-providers-with-terraform-cloud-api/5432/4).

+Part of my current walk-through (primarily using terraform-bundle) is relevant only for Terraform Enterprise, not Terraform Cloud.
-My current walk-through is focused by mistake on Terraform Enterprise, as I missed the ending documentation section on the custom bundle requiring installation and not being supported in Terraform Cloud.
+I missed the ending documentation section on the custom bundle requiring installation and not being supported in Terraform Cloud.

+For the directions below, disregard the bundle aspect for Terraform Cloud, and instead focus on building the custom provider and including in the project directory as shown.

 If you are willing to explore Atlantis, I bet something can be done with custom providers in there.